Could this be Britain's most famous witches' coven?

 Some historians have speculated as to whether the cottage could have been the fabled meeting point of the Pendle witches.

-"This could well be the famous Malkin Tower -- which has been a source of speculation and rumour for centuries," Pendle witches expert Simon Entwistle told Reuters.
+"This could well be the famous Malkin Tower -- which has been a source of speculation and rumor for centuries," Pendle witches expert Simon Entwistle told Reuters.

 He said the find, right in the heart of witch country was incredibly rare, and was made just a few months before the 400th anniversary of the infamous Pendle trials.